abdulrahmanberro/musify/README.md

 ## Plaese Note

-I spent a lot of time trying to figure out how to implement this Project and make it work.

 The Design Of This Project Is Inspired From YouTube.

 If You have any questions, Don't Hesitate To Contact me On [berrodev@gmail.com]